Over time we've recieved many of the same questions via email or social

 What are your data sources?

-As described below, all of the data incorporated into our model is at the round-level (i.e. round
+As described below, most of the data used on our website is at the round-level (i.e. round

-scores, and round-level strokes-gained in the categories (i.e. OTT, APP, etc.)).
+scores, and round-level strokes-gained in the categories).
 This data is

 publicly available from a variety of websites that display results from